minprog/webapps/info/10 Syllabus.md

 To get credit for each project, demonstrate its functionality on or immediately after that websites's deadline.
 You will receive on-the-spot feedback from a teacher, and the website's completion will be noted.
 It is up to you to write down a summary of the feedback you receive and to create a list of `TODO`s to improve your project.

-Final grading for all projects will take place *afer* the courses' final deadline, to ensure that you have ample time to incorporate feedback from staff and peers.
+Final grading for your portfolio of projects will take place *afer* the courses' final deadline, to ensure that you have ample time to incorporate feedback from staff and peers.
 Each project will receive a grade using the following scheme:

 | pts | description                                                                          |
 | --: | ------------------------------------------------------------------------------------ |